Two Mothers (1916 film): Official release

-This film was officially released on June 1, 1916.

 Advertising

 In 1916, movie companies spent more advertising dollars marketing feature films than promoting short films.
 A brief synopsis along with release dates was the norm for a short film while reserving the full-page ads for features.
 Universal recommended short films should be shown in conjunction with other short films to create a "diversified program."

 The newspaper ad showing Two Mothers playing along with one other film.
 The other film was Ernest Shields, Harry Todd and his wife Margaret Joslin starring in the two-reel comedy production of It Can't Be True.

 Referencing "The Universal Program" detailed above, this is an example of a "diversified program."

 Reviews

 Lengthy detailed reviews for short films were uncommon.
 The Hollywood magazines primarily reviewed feature films and only gave short films honorable mention.
 Of course, in 1916, movie magazines were evolving and becoming more sophisticated like the movies they checked and advertised.